In Conversation with Author, Poet and Writer Dr. Santosh Bakaya

 There is such a lot of ugliness, bickering, hostility, resentment, bitterness, petty jealousies, ego tussles, rising lawlessness, and intolerance all around us.
 An hour of morning walk can rejuvenate and reinvigorate us and make us addicts.

 Yes, I am an addict.”

 CC.
-I know you read a lot and there must be many favorites of yours, if I have to ask you few names.
-But if you have to suggest the aspiring writers to read some authors/poets that would hone their skill of writing who would those be?
+I know you read a lot and there must be many favorites of yours if I have to ask you a few names.
+But if you have to suggest the aspiring writers read some authors/poets that would hone their skill of writing who would those be?

 I am still waiting to pen that one truest sentence.
 Hope I am able to pen it soon.
 One has to be a die-hard romantic to enjoy the simple majesty of this memoir.
 And this, no matter what others say, I confess, is an addiction \ affliction I am not ashamed of.

 I have read David Baldacci with the same passion as I have read Agatha Christie or PG Wodehouse, and I believe that every writer has something different to offer and aspiring writers should try to read as much as possible – as many writers as possible, and eventually find their own voice.

 CC.
 What kind of role did your parents play in your becoming a writer?

 Santosh: My father was himself a very good writer, writing in Urdu, Persian, and English.
 Although he never asked me to write, I unconsciously picked up his writing habit.
 In many of my talks\ essays\ interviews, I have mentioned how he flung away my essay on Dickens, which I had written in the tenth standard, saying that it lacked style and that I needed to enrich my vocabulary by reading - reading – reading.
 So, this is what I did – read – read and read.
 In fact, in the massive library in our house in the University campus, Jaipur, I read every book that was there – plays, essays, novels, and books of poetry.